mardiros/fastlife/docs/source/components/pydantic_form.Checklist.rst

     Render a list of checkbox and a label for Literal and enum fields

-    :param widget: widget to display
+    :param widget: widget to display.